2008 Andalusian regional election

-The 2008 Andalusian regional election was held on Sunday, 9 March 2008, to elect the 8th Parliament of the autonomous community of Andalusia.
+A regional election was held in Andalusia on Sunday, 9 March 2008, to elect the 8th Parliament of the autonomous community.
 All 109 seats in the Parliament were up for election.
-The election was held simultaneously with the 2008 Spanish general election.
+It was held concurrently with the 2008 Spanish general election.

 Incumbent President Manuel Chaves from the Spanish Socialist Workers' Party (PSOE–A) was re-elected for a sixth term in office with a slightly reduced majority.
 Final results showed a major breakthrough by the People's Party (PP), which gained 10 seats from 37 to 47 and scored its best result in the community at the time.
 United Left (IULV–CA) remained stagnant with 6 seats, whereas the Andalusian Party (PA) suffered a major drop in support and failed to enter the regional parliament for the first time.